HISPlayer/Unity_Video_Player/README.md

 - MultiView
   -  Display Multiple Synchronized Streams
 - MultiStreaming
-  -  Option to select the action from alternative camera anlges
+  -  Stream multiple live events on one screen (option to select the action from alternative camera anlges)

 <br>